hexvolt/poll_server/README.md

     cd <env_name>
     source bin/activate

+* Set up RabbitMQ

+Install a RabbitMQ server and set up its users and permissions if you didn't do that before:

+    rabbitmqctl add_user <username> <password>
+    sudo rabbitmqctl set_permissions guest ".*" ".*" ".*"

+Write down the parameters you've' just used for configuration into your environment variables or to the setting.py file (see RABBITMQ_USER, RABBITMQ_PASSWORD, etc)

-3. Install requirements and run the project
+* Finally install the requirements and run the project

 After activating your virtualenv, go to the folder with cloned project and run: